Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 3. Install the .iso file.
 Select the Virtual Media > CD-ROM image option in your IPMI system.

 a.
 Enter the IP address of where you downloaded the .iso file into Share Host.
-You might need assistance from your Network or IT department to obtain this address. b.
-Enter the path to the .iso file.
-For example, if you stored the file in an iso folder enter /iso/TrueNAS-SCALE-22.12.1.iso in Path to Image. c.
-Click Save, then Mount.
-You should see the .iso file under Device 1 or the device name your IPMI configures.
+You might need assistance from your Network or IT department to obtain this address.

 4. Return to the Remote Control > iKVM/HTML5 window opened in step 2.
 Either use your keyboard or open the keyboard in the window then:

 b.
 As the system reboots, be prepared to hit the F11 key when you first see the TrueNAS Open Storage splash screen.
-Alternatively you can start clicking on the F11 key on the online keyboard until you see the TrueNAS SCALE Installer screen.
+Alternatively, you can start clicking on the F11 key on the online keyboard until you see the TrueNAS SCALE Installer screen.

 c.
 Select the UEFI: ATEN Virtual CDROM device from the boot list.
 The bootstrap loader begins.
 When it ends the SCALE installer opens.